The Mathematical Basics and the Results of the Theory of physical structures

-The phenomenological symmetry of each of the fifteen above said three-dimensional geometries given by the metric functions (2.23)--(2.37) is proved by the rank of the respective functional matrix for the ten functions \\ $f(ij),f(ik),f(il),f(im),f(jk),f(jl),f(jm),f(kl),f(km),f(lm)$, that \\ depend in a special manner on the fifteen variables -- the coordinates \\ $x_i,y_i,z_i,x_j,y_j,z_j,x_k,y_k,z_k,x_l,y_l,z_l,x_m,y_m,z_m$ of all the points of the \\ quintuple $<ijklm>$, that turns out to be equal to nine.
+that turns out to be equal to nine.
 Thereby it is proved that for each three-dimensional geometry there exists some equation (2.21) that expresses its phenomenological symmetry.
 The explicit form of that equation is found for all the three-dimensional geometries, except for the simplicial and Helmholtz spaces: (2.30), (2.31) and (2.34), (2.35), (2.36).
-For all the other geometries the equation (2.21) is written in the form of the vanishing to zero of either the Cayly-Menger determinant of the sixth order or of the gramian of the fifth order whose diagonal elements are the values of the metric function for the diagonal pairs $<ii>,<jj>,<kk>,<ll>,<mm>$.
+For all the other geometries the equation (2.21) is written in the form of the vanishing to zero of either the Cayly-Menger determinant of the sixth order or of the gramian of the fifth order whose diagonal elements are the values of the metric function for the diagonal pairs $\langle ii \rangle,\langle jj \rangle,\langle kk \rangle,\langle ll \rangle,\langle mm \rangle$.

 The group symmetry of the three-dimensional geometries, just as in case of the two-dimensional ones, is equivalent to the phenomenological symmetry, according Theorem 3 of \S1.
 The locally invertible transformation